Skip to content

 discardStrategy string No Log discard strategy: discard discards new data (default), discardOldest discards old data

-logLevelFilters array No Log level filtering, array requires filling in log levels: info tips, warning warnings, error errors, critical, ok recovery
+logLevelFilters array No Log level filters, array needs to fill in log levels: info prompt, warning warning, error error, critical, ok recovery

 globalContext object No Custom global parameters

-logCacheLimitCount number No Maximum local cache limit for log entries [1000,), larger logs mean greater disk caching pressure, default 5000
+logCacheLimitCount number No Maximum number of locally cached log entries [1000,), larger logs mean greater disk caching pressure, default is 5000

 Trace Configuration